 Keywords: COI, customer focus, governance, outcomes, policy, standards, strategy

 MITRE's systems engineering support exists in a complex political, organizational, and process-driven environment.
-Many of the actions and behaviors of our customers are motivated by this environment.
-While MITRE's work is focused on technical aspects of the systems and enterprises, it is essential that our systems engineers be aware of, understand the effects of, and navigate effectively within the governance structure of how systems and enterprises are acquired and managed.
-Whereas the other topics in the Enterprise Engineering section of this guide focus on the more technical aspects of our systems engineering support in the project's enterprise, this Enterprise Governance topic addresses the business and policy environment of our projects.
+This environment motivates many of our sponsors' actions and behaviors.
+Although MITRE's work focuses on technical aspects of the systems and enterprises, it is essential that our systems engineers be aware of, understand the effects of, and navigate effectively within the governance structure of how systems and enterprises are acquired and managed.
+Whereas the other topics in the SEG's Enterprise Engineering section focus on the more technical aspects of our systems engineering support in the project's enterprise, this enterprise governance topic addresses the business and policy environment of our projects.

-Governance of programs, projects, and processes can be envisioned as operating at three different, interconnected levels of our clients' organization: program, portfolio, and enterprise.
-In general terms, program-level success is defined by meeting the goal of delivering a system that meets specified, contracted-for performance, price and schedule parameters.
+- Program level: In general terms, success at this level is defined by meeting the goal of delivering a system that meets specified, contracted-for performance, price, and schedule parameters.
 Program-level decisions, directions, and actions align with that view of success and influence the expectations of systems engineering provided at that level.

-At the portfolio level, the focus shifts to making trades among a collection of programs to achieve capability-level outcomes.
-The tradeoffs balance various criteria, including the importance of capabilities to be delivered, likelihood of program success, and expected delivery schedule within constraints, like availability of funding and capability operational need dates.
-Portfolio-level decisions can result in programs being added and accelerated, cut back and slowed, deferred, or even cancelled.
+- Portfolio level: At this level, the focus shifts to making trades among a collection of programs to achieve capability-level outcomes.
+The tradeoffs balance various criteria, including the importance of capabilities to be delivered, the likelihood of program success, and the expected delivery schedule within constraints, like availability of funding and capability operational need dates.
+Portfolio-level decisions can result in programs being added and accelerated, cut back and slowed, deferred, or even canceled.

-Enterprise-level interventions shape and change the environment (or rules of the game) in which programs and portfolios play out their roles and responsibilities to achieve enterprise-wide outcomes, like joint interoperability or net-centricity.
-Often, this is achieved through department or agency-wide policies or regulations that rarely directly control, manage, or decide the fate of specific programs or portfolios.
-Instead, they indirectly influence programs and portfolios to stimulate variety and exploration of technologies, standards, and solutions or reward, incentivize, or demand uniformity to converge on common enterprise-wide approaches.
+- Enterprise level: Interventions at this level shape and change the environment (or rules of the game) in which programs and portfolios play out their roles and responsibilities to achieve enterprise-wide outcomes, like joint interoperability or net-centricity.
+This is often achieved through department or agency-wide policies or regulations that rarely directly control, manage, or decide the fate of specific programs or portfolios.
+Instead, they indirectly influence programs and portfolios to stimulate variety and exploration of technologies, standards, and solutions, or they reward, incentivize, or demand uniformity to converge on common enterprise-wide approaches.

 These levels of governance and their interactions are not unique to government departments and agencies.
 An example of a similar construct is the U.S. economy.
 Commercial companies produce consumer goods, like automobiles, to gain market share by offering products with competitive price-performance potential.
-Large commercial enterprises (e.g., General Motors [GM]) maintain portfolios of these products and expand or contract them based on market analyses and economic forecasts.
-Examples include GM closing production of its Saturn line of automobiles and selling off Saab.
+Large commercial enterprises, for example, General Motors (GM), maintain portfolios of these products and expand or contract them based on market analyses and economic forecasts (e.g., GM's shutdown of Saturn and sale of Saab).
 Of course, GM's goals are quite different from a government organization managing a capability portfolio to support government operations, but the essential governance considerations, analyses, and decision making are remarkably similar.

-MITRE SE Roles & Expectations: Taken together, the different levels of customer governance define what the government is attempting to achieve, how they intend to go about it, and why they are attempting to do so.
-MITRE systems engineers are expected to understand the governance of the programs they support as well as the larger enterprise in which the programs are embedded.
+Taken together, the different levels of sponsor governance define what the government is attempting to achieve, how they intend to go about it, and why they are attempting to do so.
+MITRE SEs are expected to understand the governance of the programs they support as well as the larger enterprise in which the programs are embedded.
 This understanding is important even if MITRE staff are not directly contributing to or influencing the day-to-day workings of that governance.
 When MITRE SEs understand how their program fits into its governance context, they can factor that knowledge into making technical recommendations.
 This directly affects MITRE's ability to provide systems engineering value and impact.

-The expectations for MITRE systems engineers depends on the position and role in the sponsor's governance organization:
+The expectations for MITRE SEs depend on the position and role in the sponsor's governance organization:

 - MITRE staff also play a role in helping the customer define or refine business processes, such as technical or systems engineering aspects of portfolio management.
 For mid- and senior-level MITRE staff, our role often involves recommending how to apply engineering analysis, advice, processes, and resources to achieve desired portfolio outcomes.
 Understanding the interconnections and dynamics across the different levels of the customer's governance structure is important to providing thoughtful, balanced recommendations.

-- Most MITRE staff probably have little influence in directly shaping enterprise behavior and standards on a continuing basis.
-However, for staff that participate in enterprise-level activities, such as representing their programs in communities of interest (COIs), participating on standards boards, helping define policy at high levels within the government, etc., the influence can be broad and far reaching.
+- For staff who participate in enterprise-level activities—such as representing their programs in communities of interest (COIs), participating on standards boards, or helping define policy at high levels within the government—the influence can be broad and far reaching.
 When in such a role, MITRE staff are expected to coordinate extensively across the corporation, other FFRDCs, academia, and industry to ensure that all affected programs and other stakeholders are aware of the activity and can provide input to shape products or decisions.
-MITRE contributions should consider all aspects of the problem, provide an enterprise perspective, be product and vendor-neutral, and anticipate future missions and technologies.
+MITRE contributions should consider all aspects of the problem, provide an enterprise perspective, be product- and vendor-neutral, and anticipate future missions and technologies.